 PFAS Chemicals Are Ubiquitous & Hard to Completely Avoid

 You can find PFAS chemicals in a variety of consumer retail products, and other industries where daily exposure is unavoidable.
+So the purpose here is to lower your exposure, but understand you won’t be able to completely avoid all exposure.
 Here are some examples:

 Teflon & The Shady Past of Cookware Set Us Up For a Shady Small Kitchen Appliance Aisle